Top 14 Ice Cream Brands

 Berthillon Logo

 Berthillon, a manufacturer of high-end ice cream, holds a special place on this list.
-It has its own store located in the very center of Paris.
-This cozy café became popular in the early 1960s when it was visited by French restaurant guide Gault et Millau.
+Its store is located in the very center of Paris.
+This cozy café became popular in the early 1960s when French restaurant guide Gault et Millau visited it.

 Although many years have passed since then, modern experts still note the natural composition of the desserts and appreciate the use of high-quality ingredients.
 Interestingly, the recipe for Berthillon sorbet remains secret: the family that owns the brand is in no hurry to reveal its secrets.